kevinolega/callcentertrainingtips/_posts/2016-07-10-improvement.md

 Learn from a lot of smart people.

-At the end of six months your notebook should have thoughts of a lot of smart people.
+At the end of six months, your notebook should have thoughts of a lot of smart people.

 **5. Use the recorder and listen to yourself talk.**